Devolution offers exciting opportunities

 Will devolution effectively mean a merger of the three councils?

-Would this take power away from local councils?
+Will this take power away from local councils?

 Why now for devolution?